Oyo Empire: Oyo Mesi

 The Oyo Mesi were the seven principal councilors of the state.
 They constituted the Electoral Council and possessed legislative powers.
 Led by the Bashorun, acting as prime minister, and consisting of the Agbaakin, the Samu, the Alapini, the Laguna, the Akiniku, and the Ashipa, they represented the voice of the nation and had the chief responsibility of protecting the interests of the empire.
 The Alaafin was required to take counsel from them whenever any important matter affecting the state occurred.
 Each chief had a state duty to perform at court every morning and afternoon.
 Each also had a deputy whom they would send to the Alaafin if their absence was unavoidable.
 The Oyo Mesi developed as a check on the Alaafin's power, preventing the Alaafin from being an autocrat; they compelled many Alaafins to commit suicide during the 17th and 18th centuries.

 The head of the council of Oyo Mesi, the Bashorun, consulted the Ifa oracle before the royal succession for approval from the gods.
 New alaafins of Oyo were therefore seen as being appointed by the gods.
-They were regarded as Ekeji Orisa, meaning "deputy of the gods."
+They were regarded as Ekeji Orisa, meaning "companion of the gods."
 The Bashorun had the final say on the nomination of the new Alaafin, his power rivaling that of the king himself.
 For example, the Bashorun orchestrated many religious festivals; he did this in addition to being commander-in-chief of the army, which gave him considerable independent religious authority.

 Chief among the responsibilities of the Bashorun was the all-important festival of Orun.
 This religious divination, held every year, was to determine if the members of the Mesi still held favour with the Alaafin.
 If the council decided the disapproval of the Alaafin, the Bashorun presented the Alaafin with an empty calabash, or parrot's eggs, as a sign that he must commit suicide.
 This was the only way to remove the Alaafin because he could not legally be deposed.
 Once given the calabash or the parrot's eggs, the Alaafin, his eldest son the Aremo, and his personal counselor within the Oyo Mesi, the Asamu, all had to commit suicide to renew the government.
 The suicide ceremony took place during the Orun festival.